give Sadaqah

 Examples of Sadaqah

+Sadaqah can include both everyday actions and long-term humanitarian support.
 Examples of Sadaqah include donating clean water to vulnerable people in need, extending a smile or even removing a harmful object from the path.
 Aqiqah is also an example.

 Some further examples of Sadaqah include: